vibraniumSwaleh/mern-dating-app/README.md

 # MERN Dating App

-Welcome to our MERN Dating App!
-This application is designed to provide a seamless and interactive dating experience using the MERN stack - MongoDB, Express.js, React.js, and Node.js.
+Welcome to the MERN Dating App!
+This application is designed to provide a seamless and interactive dating experience using the MERN stack - MongoDB, Express.js, React.js, and Node.js on Heroku.
 Users can connect, chat, and discover potential matches through this platform.

 ## Features